Tips and tricks

 pip install sortedcontainers

-Then subclass Node
+Then subclass Node to use SortedDict:

 from sortedcontainers import SortedDict